 There were give-and-takes as I made a list as such.
 Again, the most efficient way for me was to ask for suggestions from my then present advisor or professors, those who were close to me.
 I think being in the academic world for a long time, they are more likely to know which school would fit me and my needs/interests better.

 For example, when I first thought of going after PhD, I was only sure of two things.
 One was that I wanted to study in a school that had a strong special education program (though it did not have to be a top-ten school), and the other was my strong interest in research.

-So, I went ahead, and soliciting suggestions from several professors in the department.
-With the schools they suggested, I started my search online since it was the most convenient tool I could use, especially then- I was still pursuing my MA, and was most likely occupied by my school work and feeling tired by the end of each day.
-Nevertheless, the Internet provides vast degree of information.
-One must be selective in order to reach a good efficiency in such task.
+So, I went ahead with soliciting suggestions from several professors in the department.
+I started my search online, with the schools they suggested.
+At the time, I was still pursuing my MA, and was most likely occupied by my school work and feeling tired by the end of each day.

 The first thing I looked at would be the mission statement of the program and the entire department.
 This would give me a general idea about the program's focus or emphasis.